 If you're selling your car, you need to notify the DVLA by returning the relevant portion of the V5C, or risk a fine of £1,000.

-(Clearly this means you won’t get a full refund – something that has irritated many drivers, especially as the new owner has to tax the vehicle from the point they purchase it, creating a payment overlap.)
+(This means you won’t get a full refund – something that has irritated many drivers, especially as the new owner has to tax the vehicle from the beginning of the purchase month, creating a payment overlap.)

 Also bear in mind that surcharges are not refundable.
 So, if you have paid in instalments or have a six-month tax disc, you could lose out.

-Don’t even think about dodging tax as the penalties can be harsh – including a fine of up to £1,000.
-Remember, too, that ignorance of the rules is no defence.
+If you dodge the tax you have to pay, the penalties can be harsh – including a fine of up to £1,000.
+Keep in mind that ignorance of the rules is no defence.